 Other symptoms may include:

 Small ulcers may not cause any symptoms.
 But if you notice any of these signs, talk to your doctor.

 Your doctor will ask about your symptoms, whether you take NSAIDs and other drugs, and medical history.
-She’ll also check you for bloating in the belly and pain.
+They’ll also check you for bloating in the belly and pain.
 That may be enough to make a diagnosis.

 Some peptic ulcers heal on their own.
 But if you don’t treat them, the ulcers tend to come back.

 They can erode the blood vessel wall in your stomach or small intestine.
 The ulcers also can eat a hole through the lining and get infected.
 Or they can cause swelling, which may block food from moving from your stomach into your small intestine.

 If H. pylori is the culprit, your doctor may prescribe a mix of antibiotics to kill it.
 If aspirin and other NSAIDs are behind the ulcer, you may need to cut down on them, stop taking them altogether, or switch to another pain reliever.

 Your doctor may also give you antacids to fight stomach acid, or prescribe medicine to lessen the acid your body makes.
 Prescription drugs called cytoprotective agents can help protect the lining of the stomach or small intestine so the ulcer can heal.